prachics/prachics/README.md

 # 👋 Hi there, I'm Prachi Saibewar!
-🌟 **Full Stack Developer | AI Enthusiast | Problem Solver** "I'm a motivated master's student passionate about software development, innovation, and creating impactful solutions.
+I'm a motivated master's student passionate about software development, innovation, and creating impactful solutions.
 Driven by a commitment to excellence, I aim to code the future! 👨‍💻 I’m actively seeking junior roles on a collaborative team where I can grow and contribute.
-Open to full-time opportunities."
+Open to full-time opportunities.

 ## 🛠️ Technologies and Tools: